 The image quality on the MyCommand Solar Trail Camera isn’t quite as high as some of the other cameras on this list.
 The manufacturer says that it has a 12 or 16-megapixel camera, depending on the model you choose, but doesn’t say what type of video quality that translates to.
 It also only has a 90-degree angle of vision, which is smaller than the other solar-powered security cameras listed here.
 However, it does have night vision, so you’ll be able to see any humans or animals that come by at any time.

 Unfortunately, the camera only stores video to an SD card and there’s no way to remotely view the camera’s footage, so this may not work as well as the REOLINK Go camera if you’d like to be able to view the footage at any time.
-But if you make the occasional trip out to the area, you can check the footage and verify that the camera is still working and in the best position to catch the sun.Learn More – Check Price on Amazon
+But if you make the occasional trip out to the area, you can check the footage and verify that the camera is still working and in the best position to catch the sun.Learn More & Buy Now at Amazon

 The ENSTER Solar-Powered Security Camera with Motion Sensor Floodlight is a great choice for those who want to keep their home secure without raising their electricity bill.
 The motion-activated light and camera turn on whenever someone walks past it and it will automatically send an alert to your cell phone so you can see who it is through the mobile app.
 The camera has night vision and 1080p video, so you can clearly see what’s going on at all times.